 To manage your notifications:

-- Open to the notifications settings page.
+- Open the notifications settings page.

 - Under How you get your notifications, click On LinkedIn.